 - Have your roof inspected.
 This is especially important if you notice any leaks or loose shingles or metal.
 The freezing and thawing that was so common this past winter can create big splits out of small cracks.
 Read this to check if you have the right insurance coverage to protect your roof.

 - Fix any ceiling stains.
 Your ceiling may have a yellow or brown stain if your roof has a leak.
-If so, first fix the leak before sealing the stain with a sealer/primer then apply a coat or two of paint.
+If so, first fix the leak before sealing the stain with a sealer/primer, and then apply a coat or two of paint.
 Moisture problems can lead to mold or mildew build-up, so fix them quickly before you have a bigger problem on your hands.

 - Inspect windows and doors.
-Things to look for on doors include bent or broken hinges, frames or edges.
+Things to look for on doors include bent or broken hinges, frames, or edges.
 Depending on the extent of the damage, you can either repair or replace the door.
 Also, check screens for holes before you swap out your storm panels.

 - Consider resealing your driveway.
-A lot of water seeps into driveways during the winter, which can create cracks when it freezes then thaws.
+A lot of water seeps into driveways during the winter, which can create cracks when it freezes and then thaws.
 If you notice a lot of cracks, consider having it resealed to prevent further cracking.

 - Seal your deck every few years.
-If your deck is looking worn-down, have it pressure washed and resealed.
-Check your deck for loose railings, splintering boards and any loose nails.
+If your deck is looking worn down, have it pressure-washed and resealed.
+Check your deck for loose railings, splintering boards, and any loose nails.
 If you plan to hire a professional to repair and update your deck, use our checklist to hiring the right contactor.

 - Check your fence(s).
 Repair or replace any loose slats or rot on your fences.
 Use epoxy to patch up any worn wood.
 Use these tips for larger fence renovations.

 - Clean gutters and downspouts.
-Leaves can weigh things down while ice dams can bend and break gutters.
-Grab a pair of gloves, a sturdy ladder and a trowel to clear any leaves and debris out.
+Leaves can weigh things down, while ice dams can bend and break gutters.
+Grab a pair of gloves, a sturdy ladder, and a trowel to clear any leaves and debris out.
 Call a professional if you’re not comfortable doing this on your own.
 Want more tips?
 Check out this post on how to clean your gutters.

 - Check for ice dams.
 If you’re dealing with an ice dam and want to try a DIY approach, first remove snow with a long-handled aluminum roof rake.
-Then fill a pair of pantyhose with calcium chloride ice melter and hang it from your roof so it crosses the ice dam and hangs off the gutter.
+Fill a pair of pantyhose with calcium chloride ice melter and hang it from your roof so it crosses the ice dam and hangs off the gutter.
 If that doesn’t melt the ice dam, call a pro—you don’t want to be up on your roof during icy conditions.
 Learn more in this post on what to know about ice dams.

 - Inspect outside faucets and hoses.
-Turn them on to ensure water is still running as it should; if you can stop the flow with your thumb, the water pressure may be too low and a pipe inside your home may need to be fixed.
+Turn them on to ensure water is still running as it should; if you can stop the flow with your thumb, the water pressure may be too low, and a pipe inside your home may need to be fixed.

 - Look for frost heave.
-Take a look at your home’s foundation for cracked, tilted or displaced concrete floor slabs.
+Take a look at your home’s foundation for cracked, tilted, or displaced concrete floor slabs.
 After winter, a frost heave could cause your home’s foundation to shift.
 Use these tips to spot and prevent frost heave damage.

 Spring Yard Maintenance Checklist